ymyke/cardio/README.md

 - Implement some skills that have an influence on the decks (e.g., fertility, Ouroboros, unkillable, ...) and see if they work well with the current deck implementation.
 - Write tests for all existing classes and all card characteristics and sigils.
+- Edge case: What if the grid is empty or powerless at some point during a fight?
+Who will win?

 # Other TUI projects